x-hansong/RedisHttpSession/README.md

 # RedisHttpSession
-RedisHttpSession provides an way to transparently store http session in redis, which allows multi-clients to share the session.
+RedisHttpSession provides an way to transparently store http session in redis, which allows multi-clients to share the sessions.

 # Features
 - **RESTful APIs** - RedisHttpSession allows providing session ids in headers to work with RESTful APIs.